Lumenita/abfalter/README.md

 # Contributions
 I would love support from the community!
 I am open to any feedback, whether its suggestions, bug reports, or critiques.
 - Thank you @Shairin for the spanish translations!
+- Elis (@Elisianthus) sacrificed her sanity for many evenings to bring a plethora of compendiums with this system into the community!

 # Me
 You can reach me on discord: @Lumenita